akaigoro/df4j/df4j-core/README.md

     }
 </pre>

-Since Collector has single input, it can be refactored to an Actor.
+Since Collector has single input, it can be refactored to an Actor1.
 Note that this simplifies both access to frontend pins and declaration of backend procedure, but adds nothing essential - just a sintactic sugar.

-Single-input Actor Hello World Example
+Single-input Actor1 Hello World Example
 ------------------------

 <pre>
-    class Collector extends Actor<String> {
+    class Collector extends Actor1<String> {
         StringBuilder sb=new StringBuilder();

         @Override